How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Step 5: Continue Laying the Pattern Row by Row

 Keeping the herringbone pattern consistent requires patience.
-You need to work in a set, repeatable way.
-This is the process I use after the first row to get a precise, professional look.
+It needs to work in a set, repeatable way.
+This is the process after the first row to get a precise, professional look.

 How I Lay A-Panels and B-Panels for the Pattern